-In public meetings discussing alternative plans for the city, Tillicum emerged as a neighborhood viewed as having significant potential for residential growth over the next 20 years.
+In public meetings discussing alternative plans for the city, Tillicum emerged as a neighborhood viewed as having significant potential for residential growth.
 With a traditional street grid, significant public open space and lake access, and strong regional transportation connections, there is a major opportunity for Tillicum to evolve into a more urban, pedestrian and bicycle-oriented community.
-This is further enhanced by the long-range potential for a commuter rail station and new highway connection to the east.
+This is further enhanced by the recent expansion of I-5 and new interchanges at Thorne Lane and Berkeley as well as the potential for a Sound Transit stop in Tillicum.

 Because of recent extension of sewer service to the area, the development of multi-family housing in Tillicum is now possible.
-In addition to sewer development, there are other actions the City can take in support of the development of multi-family housing in Tillicum including: development of a long-range plan for Harry Todd Park and implementation of specific improvements to expand sewer capacity;
+In addition to sewer development, there are other actions the City can take in support of the development of multi-family housing in Tillicum, including:

-- development of a pedestrian connection between the park and commercial district along Maple Street, with sidewalks, curb ramps, crosswalks, lighting, and other improvements; - improvements at the I-5 interchanges to create attractive, welcoming gateways; and - a pedestrian/bikeway easement north along the railroad or through the country club to other portions of Lakewood.
+- continued improvements to Harry Todd Park and expansion of sewer access; - development of a pedestrian connection between the park and commercial district along Maple Street, with sidewalks, curb ramps, crosswalks, lighting, and other improvements; - consideration of incentivizing multi-family and mixed use development along Union Ave. - review of land zoning and regulations near the new Thorne Lane and Berkeley Ave.
+I-5 interchanges to create attractive, welcoming gateways; and - a pedestrian/bikeway easement north along the railroad or through the country club to other portions of Lakewood.